Enigmatic-Smile/docs/stream/sdks/ios/guide-v2.md

 > Info: If you prefer to use Cocoapods, please check our instructions about integrating the SDK using Cocoapods, above.

-- Download the latest version of the `Fidel.xcframework` and `analytics.xcframework` artifacts from the `em` branch of our [GitHub repo](https://github.com/FidelLimited/fidel-ios/tree/em).
+- Download the latest version of the `Fidel.xcframework` and `analytics.xcframework` artifacts from our [GitHub repo](https://github.com/FidelLimited/fidel-ios).

 - Open your iOS app project in Xcode.